-Amounts estimated to be refundable due to the 20% limitation for any Cap Year are deemed to be excess payments and are recorded as Contractual Allowance liabilities by the Organization.
-Management estimates there is no Contractual Allowance liability due to the Payers on account of patient days incurred during the years ended September 30, 2016 and 2015.
+Amounts estimated to be refundable due to the 20% limitation for any Cap Year are deemed to be excess payments and are recorded as contractual allowance liabilities by the Organization.
+Management estimates that there are no contractual allowance liabilities due to the Payers on account of patient days incurred during the years ended September 30, 2017 and 2016.